 “In 1817, Father Coindre, seeing the hospitals and prisons of Lyons filled with young people, resolved to form a sanctuary to gather them together, away from all danger.”

 What Xavier is doing is extraordinary.
-He begins by contemplating Andre in the act of contemplating young people in the hospitals and prisons of Lyons.
+He begins by contemplating the Founder in the act of contemplating young people in the hospitals and prisons of Lyons.
 He is describing Andre living the spirituality of the window.
 In the first of our four cardinal contemplations, we watched Jesus’ final days in Jerusalem through the eyes of the two beloved disciples.
 We will now crisscross Lyons to contemplate our founder through the eyes of the disciple who knew him best and loved his vision first.

 French brothers Jean-Pierre Ribaut, expert editor of critical editions of five volumes of Father Coindre’s writings with Brother Guy Dussault; Rene Sanctorum, in his paper “Born in Prison”; and, before them, Jean Roure, in his illustrated Chronology continued and deepened the contemplation Xavier began.
 They, along with Canadian Brothers Guy Brunelle and Louis-Andre Bellemare, added compelling detail that could be discovered only by intense prayerful research undertaken with loving contemplation.